How To Fight Household Germs

 Bubblegum - King County Library System

-This video shows a librarian doing the fingerplay "Bubblegum" during a storytime.
-(3:09)
+This video shows a librarian doing the finger play "Bubblegum" during story time.
+(03:09)

 Six Little Ducks